Hand up if you hate bubbles in resin.

 1. Choose the right resin for your project.

 There’s a big difference in resin formulas.
 Certain types of epoxy hold onto bubbles whereas others don’t.
+90% of your resin bubble problems can be eliminated by buying the right resin for what you’re making.

 ⭐️ BONUS: How to choose the best epoxy resin for your project